Daniel Thomas (art historian): Curatorial ethos

-Thomas emphasised materiality and context as leading to a comprehensive understanding of artworks, and so encouraged his curators to conduct fieldwork, at locations where artworks were created.
-When arranging the first display at the National Gallery in Canberra in 1982, Thomas placed Margaret Preston's work alongside Arnhem Land bark paintings, identifying formal and conceptual connections between these different artistic traditions and recognising Preston's own admiration for the indigenous art forms as truly 'Australian'.
+Thomas emphasized materiality and context as leading to a comprehensive understanding of artworks, and so encouraged his curators to conduct fieldwork, at locations where artworks were created.
+When arranging the first display at the National Gallery in Canberra in 1982, Thomas placed Margaret Preston's work alongside Arnhem Land bark paintings, identifying formal and conceptual connections between these different artistic traditions and recognizing Preston's own admiration for the indigenous art forms as truly 'Australian'.
 He also contributed to the 1988 Bicentennial Year traveling exhibition Creating Australia, which presented Australian art to broad audiences.

 Thomas was catholic in his research: he drew significant attention to previously neglected or underrated Australian women artists, including Grace Crowley and Grace Cossington Smith; reassessed historical perspectives on early European artists in Australia, including John Glover, Conrad Martens, Eugene von Guérard, and William C. Piguenit and their interpretations of the Australian landscape; and did not neglect the decorative arts, producing for Art and Australia in 1972 a comprehensive survey of Art Deco in Australia.

 In his scholarly work, Thomas provided historical context for institutional approaches to Aboriginal art, examining collection histories and exhibition practices across Australian museums.

 In 2019, the Art Gallery of New South Wales published Recent Past: Writing Australian Art, a collection of Thomas's essays spanning 1958 to 2020.
-Edited by Hannah Fink and Steven Miller, this publication includes both his original writings and later reflections, with 2020 commentary that contextualises his earlier work.
+Edited by Hannah Fink and Steven Miller, this publication includes both his original writings and later reflections, with 2020 commentary that contextualizes his earlier work.
 The book includes a complete bibliography of his writings across more than six decades.